yqh022/critical-studies/week16.md

 She installed mechanical legs for her performance and gained a following of fans who embraced her, sought after by people whose bodies have been transformed by technology.
 This is very much in line with post-humanity, enhancing people's own understanding and self-awareness by breaking traditional thinking and ethics, as well as being a movement in thought and culture.

+She performs on stage wearing modified spiked legs and designing multiple prosthetics for herself, a manifestation of breaking free from traditional constraints of courage to express herself, including the final part of the video where she reflects lasers through her modified mechanical legs, more like fighting back through technology, enhancing her artistic expression and breaking through traditional people's perception of what is "normal".

 In her work, Victoria Modesta pushes the boundaries of what is possible with bionic prosthetics, creating a new kind of physicality that blurs the lines between human and machine.
 Victoria's work challenges traditional notions of disability, beauty, and performance, and raises important questions about the role of technology in shaping our identity and our relationship with the world around us.
 By embracing her prosthetic leg as a unique part of her identity and incorporating it into her performances, Victoria Modesta represents a new kind of post-human artist who celebrates the potential of technology to transform and enhance the human experience.